ethereum/portal-network-specs/header-gossip-network.md

-# Portal Network: Header Gossip
+# Execution Header Gossip Network

-This document is the specification for the "Header Gossip" network which is responsible for dissemination of new headers as new blocks are mined and  transmission of recent snapshots of the "Header Accumulator" data structure which all nodes on the network are expected to maintain.
+This document is the specification for the sub-protocol that facilitates transmission of new headers from the tip of the chain to all nodes in the network.
+In addition, it facilitates acquisition of a snapshot of the "Header Accumulator" data structure.

 ## Design Requirements

-The network functionality has been designed around the following requirements.
+The header gossip network functionality has been designed around the following requirements.

 - A DHT node can reliably receive the headers for new blocks via the gossip mechanism in a timely manner.
 - A DHT node can retrieve a recent snapshot of another DHT node's "Header Accumulator"